-The trend of flaring up the night in your backyard is on the rise and more and more people are interested in building their own fire pit to create a focal point in their gardens where guests can gather around and keep warm in the cooler months.
+The trend of flaring up the night in your backyard is on the rise, and more and more people are interested in building their own fire pit to create a focal point in their gardens where guests can gather around and keep warm in the cooler months.

-Furthermore, apart from improving the aesthetics of your recreational green space, a fire pit feature can be also utilised as a means of preparing a delicious barbequed meal or to conjure up a spontaneous treat after dinner.
+Furthermore, apart from improving the aesthetics of your recreational green space, a fire pit feature can also be utilised as a means of preparing a delicious barbequed meal or to conjure up a spontaneous treat after dinner.
 Corn on the cob or a roasted marshmallow delight, of course, spring to mind.
-But how easy is it to build your own fire pit and what materials can you use?
+But how easy is it to build your own fire pit, and what materials can you use?

 Different fire pit ideas